Daniel-Abrecht/ml666/docs/semantics.md

 # ML666 semantics

-This is about the format and how tokenizers & parsers are to treat it in general.
-For details about the implementation provided in this repo, see [ml666.md](ml666.md).

 The formal syntax assumes each character is an 8 bit byte.
 For the values of characters in the ABNF syntax, ASCII is used.
 However, the encoded ml666 document itself must be valid, normalized utf-8 data without any utf-16 surrogates, and without any noncharacter codepoints, with the exception of the optional (and *not* recommended) utf8 BOM.